Azerbaijani Defense Ministry lists Armenian military equipment destroyed

 Trend:

-During the day and at night yesterday, a large number of Armenian armed forces, 2 T-72 tanks, 3 infantry fighting vehicles (IFV), 2 "Smerch" and 1 BM-21 "Grad" MLRS, 12 different types of howitzers, 1 - "OSA" anti-aircraft missile system, 1 electronic warfare station and 2 auto vehicles were destroyed and wrecked, Trend reports referring to the Azerbaijani Defense Ministry.
+During the day and night, a large number of Armenian Armed Forces, 1 - IFV, 2 - BM-21 "Grad" MLRS, 8 - different types of howitzers, 2 - communication towers, 5 - auto vehicles were destroyed and wrecked in different directions of the front, Trend reports citing Azerbaijani Defense Ministry.

 Armenian Armed Forces launched a large-scale military attack on positions of Azerbaijani army on the front line, using large-caliber weapons, mortars and artillery on Sept.
 27. Azerbaijan responded with a counter-offensive along the entire front.
 Currently, Azerbaijan continues the liberation of its territories from Armenian troops.